achellies/pg_client/GQ_Player_Web/README.md

 ## PhoneGap Client ##

-This folder contains the JavaScript part of the PhoneGap client.
+This folder contains the Webtech part of the client which can be used either stand alone or as part of platform specific Phonegap projects.

 Run the following command to install required node modules: